featured image

 AMP --> ADC[Microcontroller ADC <br> 100 Hz Sample Rate]

-Hardware Configuration: Setting the Gains and Cutoffs EOG signals operate between 0.1 Hz and 15 Hz.
-Any frequency above this is likely EMG (muscle twitch) or 60Hz electrical noise.
-We first configure our INA for a gain of 100.
-For an AD620, the gain equation is G=49.4kΩRG+1G = \frac{49.4k\Omega}{R_G} + 1.
+For the AD620, the gain equation is G=49.4kΩRG+1G = \frac{49.4k\Omega}{R_G} + 1.
 A resistor (RGR_G) of ~500 Ω\Omega gives us exactly 100x gain.
-Next, we design an active Low-Pass Filter (LPF) with a secondary Op-Amp, configuring the RC network for a cutoff frequency (fcf_c) of 15 Hz using the formula fc=12πRCf_c = \frac{1}{2\pi RC}.
-A 100 nF capacitor and a 100 kΩ\Omega resistor achieve this perfectly.
+Then we design an active low-pass filter with a secondary op-amp, targeting a cutoff frequency (fcf_c) of 15 Hz: fc=12πRCf_c = \frac{1}{2\pi RC}.
+A 100 nF capacitor and 100 kΩ\Omega resistor hits this right on the mark.

 With the hardware outputting a clean ±5V signal representing vertical eye movement, we move to the MCU.